flyer-deploy/flyer/src/recipes/README.md

         recursive: true
       - path: storage/uploads
         recursive: false
+        files_default_writable: true
       - path: storage/some_random_file
   ```

   This will:

-  - Set storage/logs directory to be recursively,
+  - Set storage/logs directory to be recursively
   - Set storage/uploads directory to be writable.
-It only applies to the storage/uploads directory since it's not recursive, and
+It only applies to the storage/uploads directory since it's not recursive.
+It also makes newly created directories are by default writable, using the config `files_default_writable`
   - Set storage/some_random_file file to be writable.
 If `recursive` is specified, it will be ignored since it's a file.

   Some defaults: